-- 1. Fill the fuel tank with gasoline.
-See page 31.
-Always exercise extreme caution whenever handling gasoline. - 2.
-Check the oil level.
-See page 91.
+- 1. Fill the fuel tank with the recommended fuel.
+See the Refueling section for details.
+Always exercise extreme caution whenever handling gasoline. - Check the oil level.
+See the Oil Check section for details.
 Add the recommended oil as needed to maintain the oil level in the safe operating range. - 3.
-Complete the New Operator Driving Procedures outlined on pages 55-56. - 4.
-Avoid aggressive use of the brakes.
-See Brake System Break-in on page 50. - 5.
+Complete the steps in the New Operator Driving Procedures section.. - 4.
+Avoid aggressive use of the brakes. - 5.
 Vary throttle positions.
-Do not operate at sustained idle. - 6.
-Perform regular checks on fluid levels, controls and areas outlined on the daily pre-ride inspection checklist.
-See page 51.
+Do not operate at sustained idle. - Perform regular checks on fluid levels, controls and areas outlined on the daily pre-ride inspection checklist. - Carry only light loads. - 8.
+During the break-in period, change both the oil and the filter at 25 hours or one month. - Check fluid levels of transmission and all gearcases after the first 25 hours of operation and every 100 hours thereafter.